xindi-dumbledore/Basic-Machine-Learning/NLP/Tokenization.md

 Tokenization is the foremost step while modeling text data, which is used to prepare a vocabulary.
 It will also separate a given text into small tokens, which can be later processed by model structures such as RNN, Transformers, etc.

-Subword Tokenization

-Subword Tokenization splits the piece of text into subwords (or n-gram characters).
-For example, words like lower can be segmented as "low-er", smartest as "smart-est", and so on.

-## Subword Tokenization

 ## Word-levelTokenization
 - The most common type of tokenization, e.g. WhiteSpaceTokenization
 - Word2Vec and Glove all uses word-level tokenization